Everything You Need To Know About Starting A Real Estate Brokerage

 5. Integration tools

-Once you have multiple software-as-a-service (SaaS) apps and packages in operation, it’s helpful to use an integration tool to get them working in synergy.
+Once you have multiple apps and packages in operation, using an integration tool to get them working in synergy is helpful.

 Popular tools like Zapier allow you to automate essential functions across your apps, freeing up your time and reducing human error.